Extradition law in the United States: Interstate extradition

 In Kentucky v.
 Dennison, decided in 1860, the Supreme Court held that, although the governor of the asylum state had a constitutional duty to return a fugitive to the demanding state, the federal courts had no authority to enforce this duty.
-As a result, for more than 100 years, the governor of one state was deemed to have discretion on whether or not he/she would comply with another state's request for extradition.
+As a result, for more than 100 years, the governor of one state was deemed to have discretion on whether or not to comply with another state's request for extradition.